Meshes of the Afternoon: Sigmund Freud and Carl Jung

-Accolade
+Reception and Legacy

 Meshes of the Afternoon won the Grand Prix International for avant-garde film at the 1947 Cannes Film Festival.

-Legacy

 A cloaked, mirror-faced figure appears in John Coney's 1974 Sun Ra vehicle Space Is the Place.

 The dreamlike (or nightmarish) atmosphere of Meshes has influenced many subsequent films, notably David Lynch's Lost Highway (1997).
 Wendy Haslem of the University of Melbourne's Cinema Studies department wrote about the parallels between the two:

 Maya Deren was a key figure in the development of the New American Cinema.
 Her influence extends to contemporary filmmakers like David Lynch, whose film Lost Highway (1997) pays homage to Meshes of the Afternoon in his experimentation with narration.
 Lynch adopts a similar spiraling narrative pattern, sets his film within an analogous location and establishes a mood of dread and paranoia, the result of constant surveillance.
 Both films focus on the nightmare as it is expressed in the elusive doubling of characters and in the incorporation of the “psychogenic fugue,” the evacuation and replacement of identities, something that was also central to the voodoo ritual.

 Jim Emerson, the editor of RogerEbert.com, has also noted the influence of Meshes within David Lynch's film Inland Empire (2006).

 However, Lynch has denied he ever saw the film or even heard of Deren.

 In 2010, the Museum of Modern Art (MoMA) opened an exhibition that dealt with Deren's influence on three experimental filmmakers, Barbara Hammer, Su Friedrich and Carolee Schneemann, as part of a year-long retrospective there on representation of women.
 Su Friedrich conceived her short film Cool Hands, Warm Heart (1979) in direct homage to Meshes of the Afternoon, and used the flower and knife motifs similarly in that film.

 Kristin Hersh's song "Your Ghost" is inspired by the film, and the song's music video uses several motifs from the film, including a spinning record, a telephone, and a key on a woman's tongue.
 Likewise, Milla Jovovich's video for "Gentleman Who Fell" reproduces other motifs such as the mirror-faced figure, the reappearing key, the knife, and the shifting staircase effect.

 Industrial metal pioneers Godflesh used a still from the film for the cover of their 1994 EP Merciless, as did alternative rock band Primal Scream for their 1986 single "Crystal Crescent".

 Experimental electronic artist Sd Laika used samples from the film's soundtrack for the track "Meshes" on his debut album.